jdelon02/CSCI-E-7_Final_Project/README.rst

 -------
 * I did NOT put in a check to see if recipe was already in system.
 Since I am still developing, I wanted to be able re-run exact import in order to see progress.
 * If parse error occurs, it just bounces to home page.
 I need to add better error control/checking.
+* I did add unit/behave tests, but that was for a behave/unit test exercise for another class.
+It was NOT added for this project specifically.